 Longs Peak Campground.
 With the Longs Peak trailhead located about a half-mile from this pine-shaded campground, it’s an ideal launching pad for an early-morning summit bid.
-26 sites, tents only, mid-May through October; $20 plus $25 vehicle and entrance fees; nps.gov/romo.
+26 sites, tents only, late June through mid-September; $26 plus $30 vehicle and entrance fees; nps.gov/romo.

-Glacier Bay Campground.
-Reserve ahead (reserveamerica.com or 877/444-6777) or show up by 8 a.m. to nab a vacancy at this tent and RV campground offering hikers the most convenient trail access.
-The path to Sprague Lake starts here, and the shuttle pickup for Bear Lake’s popular trailheads sits right across the road.
-150 sites mid-May through early September; $20 plus $25 vehicle and entrance fees; nps.gov/romo.
+Glacier Basin Campground.
+Reserve ahead (reserveamerica.com or 877/444-6777) at this tent and RV campground offering hikers the most convenient trail access.
+The path to Sprague Lake starts here, and the shuttle pickup for Bear Lake’s popular trailheads is in the campground.
+150 sites mid-May through early September; $26 plus $30 vehicle and entrance fees; nps.gov/romo.

 IN ESTES PARK, CO